hamidyfine/vite-react-starter/README.md

 ## Internationalization
 This project utilizes `react-i18next` for localization management.
 All translations should be placed in the `src/locales` folder.
 To add a new locale, simply create a folder with the locale name.
 For example, to add the French (fr) locale, create a folder named `fr`.

+To generate the translation files for the project, run the following `translation` command.
+This command will generate a `.ts` file in the `src/locales/` folder, which will be used by the `i18n` instance.

 Each file within the locale folder represents a namespace.
 For instance, a file named `core` creates a namespace called `core` within the project.
+When you execute this command, any missing namespaces in the locale folder compared to the default locale folder will result in an empty file being created.
 All locale folders should contain the same set of files, but namespaces are created based on the default locale's namespaces.

-Please ensure that all translation files are in the JSON format.

-To generate the translation files for the project, run the following command:

-    ```bash
-    npm run translation
-    # or
-    yarn translation
-    ```

-This command will generate a `.ts` file in the `src/locales/` folder, which will be used by the `i18n` instance.

-When you execute this command, any missing namespaces in the locale folder compared to the default locale folder will result in an empty file being created.

 Furthermore, when serving the project using the `dev` command, the system will monitor changes in the translation files and automatically regenerate the `index.ts` file in the locale folder.
 This ensures that any modifications to the translations are reflected in the project without the need to refresh the server.

 **Note**: *This project follows a naming convention where it is highly recommended to use singular file names when creating new translation files.
 For instance, it is advised to use "field" instead of "fields" as the file name.
-This helps maintain consistency and clarity within the localization structure.*
+This helps maintain consistency and clarity within the localization structure.
+Also, please ensure that all translation files are in the `JSON` format.*

 ## Folder Structure